Home » Make Money » What is Annual Income? Meaning, Gross, Net, and How to Calculate

 To calculate your annual income, simply add up all of your earnings from all sources for the year.

-Both earned and passive income is important in building long-term wealth.
+Both earned and passive income are important in building long-term wealth.
 However, most people will need to focus on active income in order to make ends meet in the short-term.

 This is because it can take time to build up a significant amount of passive income, but worth investing the time and energy to do it.